-Judgement Name: HRD Corporation (Marcus Oil & Chemical Division vs. GAIL (India) Limited (formerly Gas Authority of India Ltd.)
+Judgment Name: HRD Corporation (Marcus Oil & Chemical Division v.
+GAIL (India) Limited (formerly Gas Authority of India Ltd.)

 Citation: (2018) 12 SCC 471

-Coram: Rohinton Fali Nariman, and Sanjay Kishan Kaul, JJ.
+Coram: Rohington Fali Nariman, and Sanjay Kishan Kaul, JJ.

-In a challenge to the eligibility and appointment of an arbitrator under Schedule 5 and 7 of the amended Arbitration and Conciliation Act, 1995 (the A&C Act), the Court dwelled into the changes brought about by the amendment.
-In the challenge under the Fifth Schedule, which is a challenge where grounds give rise to justifiable doubts as to the arbitrator’s independence or impartiality, it was found that such doubts are to be determined as a matter of fact in the facts of that challenge, under a Section 13 application otherwise, the arbitration continue till the stage of passing of award.
-On the challenge for disqualification under the Seventh Schedule, the Court heavily relied on the IBA Guidelines from which the Schedule was adopted, in determining whether the Items 1 and 16.
+In a challenge to the eligibility and appointment of an arbitrator under Schedule 5 and 7 of the amended Arbitration and Conciliation Act, 1995 ("the A&C Act"), the Court dwelled into the changes brought about by the amendment.
+In the challenge under the Fifth Schedule, which is a challenge where grounds give rise to justifiable doubts as to the arbitrator’s independence or impartiality, it was found that such doubts are to be determined as according to the facts of that challenge, under a Section 13 application otherwise, the arbitration continues till the stage of the passing of the award.
+On the challenge for disqualification under the Seventh Schedule, the Court heavily relied on the International Bar Association (“IBA”) Guidelines from which the Schedule was adopted in determining whether the Items 1 and 16.
 Giving precedence to the intention of the Guidelines, the Court took a purposive approach to the language of the Items and determined that the arbitrators were not in conflict with their duties.

 Whether an arbitrator, in tendering a professional opinion in an earlier unconnected matter to one of the parties to the present dispute, would be disqualified by Item 1 of the Seventh Schedule?

-The more relevant observations of the Court were raised with respect to the Law Commission Report, which not only highlighted features of the amendment such as the narrowed grounds of challenge to appointment of arbitrator in order to preserve independence, but also all in all the overall reduced the area for challenges available under Section 28 and 34.
-It was in the Voestalpine case where the Court emphasised the importance of the arbitrators’ independence.
-The Court rather than construing the two schedules in the most expansive manner possible, laid down a test where, if a third person having knowledge of the relevant facts and circumstance would reach the conclusion that there is a likelihood that the arbitrator may be influenced by factors other than the merits of the case, then in that case there would be justifiable doubts as to the independence and impartiality.
-Further, the Court also highlighted a common sense approach to be taken towards the interpretation and construction of the categories under the schedules.
+The more relevant observations of the Court were raised with respect to the Law Commission Report[ii], which highlighted not only features of the amendment such as the narrowed grounds of challenge to the appointment of an arbitrator in order to preserve independence, but also all in all the overall reduced the area for challenges available under Section 28 and 34.
+It was in the Voestalpine case where the Court emphasized the importance of the arbitrators’ independence.
+The Court, rather than construing the two schedules in the most expansive manner possible, laid down a test where, if a third person having knowledge of the relevant facts and circumstance would reach the conclusion that there is a likelihood that the arbitrator may be influenced by factors other than the merits of the case, then, in that case, there would be justifiable doubts as to the independence and impartiality.
+Further, the Court also highlighted a common-sense approach to be taken towards the interpretation and construction of the categories under the schedules.